PyCQA/redbaron/docs/nodes_reference.rst

 ComparisonNode
 ==============

-The node represent a comparison operation, for e.g.: :file:`42 > 30`.
+The node represents a comparison operation, for e.g.: :file:`42 > 30`.

 .. ipython:: python